Komal127/Assignment/README.md

 # Assignment
-it's piece of work that I have done.
+it's a piece of work that I have done.